TommyGymer/Flight-Sim/Analysis.md

 To fill this market space, the sim will need to have sufficient game textures available to approach the detail of a modern sim and sufficiently accurate physics to act as practice for flying read model aircraft.

+#### Extracted points

+- RC-PC will be a model aircraft flight simulation.
+- It is intended as both a game and a realistic simulator.
+- To fit as a game, it may be beneficial to add some form of competition
+- It should be capable of allowing a user to create their own aircraft.
+- This process should be possible using only knowledge of Blender.
+- It will be built in C++ using OpenGL

 #### Stakeholders

 My target market will include:
 - People interested in simulators as games (a similar demographic to Microsoft Flight Sim)
 - People interested in realistic simulation for flight practice

+#### First steps
+- Find similar products
+- Build an application in C++ and OpenGL following tutorials to gain an understanding of the architecture

 ### Existing products and projects
 ---